 Waukegan (Illinois), June 1st 1850 – June 13th 1899, New York

-Gaylord Sangston Truesdell was born on June 1st 1850 in Waukegan, small village located in the northern suburb of Chicago.
+Gaylord Sangston Truesdell was born on June 1, 1850 in Waukegan, a village located in the northern suburbs of Chicago.

-He was a well known American painter and artist who began his career as engraver.
-He studied at the Academy of Pennsylvania.
+He was a famous American painter who began his career as an engraver.

-At the end of 1876, he rented an apartment and a workshop belonging to Charles Edouard Frere, in Ecouen.
+At the end of 1876, he rented the apartment and studio of Charles Edouard Frère, in Ecouen.

-Gaylord Sangston Truesdell painted country landscapes, often with sheeps.
+Gaylord Sangston Truesdell painted rural landscapes, often with sheep.